 Optional Cooperative Education

-Cooperative education offers students the opportunity to integrate classroom theory with practical work experience by alternating between full-time study semesters and full-time paid work experiences.
-This results in early career identification and greater academic motivation, as well as, providing a source of income.
-All students majoring in engineering and engineering technology may participate in the cooperative education program.
-Qualifications for the program are to be a full-time undergraduate student, have a declared major in an engineering program of study, be in good academic standing, and be making progress toward your degree during each study term following each full-time work term.
+Experiential engineering work-based education offers students the opportunity to integrate classroom theory with practical work experience.
+Students seamlessly alternate full-time study semesters and full-time paid engineering work experiences.
+The program offers students the ability to integrate internships and/or cooperative education opportunities providing them the flexibility to design their experiential work-based experience integrated in their eight semester academic plan.
+The results include invaluable real-world work experience, clarity in career direction, increased confidence, networking opportunities, greater academic motivation, as well as, providing a source of income.
+All students majoring in engineering and engineering technology may participate in the cooperative and internship education program.
+To qualify for the program, you must be a full-time undergraduate or graduate student, be in good academic standing, and be making progress toward your degree.

-Our Cooperative Education Program is a hybrid that combines flexibility with professional support services.
-Pursuing co-op placements is completely voluntary, but for those who choose co-op, a full complement of education and support is available from our team of engineering professionals.
-Students take a class to prepare them for the co-op experience, attend on-campus interviews as well as, have an engineering staff liaison to answer questions and provide guidance.
-Co-op jobs are available in the Dayton area and across the country.
-Typically, students work 3-5 work terms/semesters (including summers) and are eligible to live in campus housing and participate in campus activities if they are working locally.
-Students are encouraged to begin their co-op experience after their third or fourth semester of academic study.
-The Co-op Program requires that the student's employment be related to the academic discipline being pursued.
-It should be diversified enough to afford a board learning experience while allowing subsequent work periods increasing in difficulty and responsibility.
-Employer evaluations of jobs performance and student feedback are integral parts of the program.
+Our School of Engineering Co-op and Internship Office guides and supports students through the work-based learning process.
+Pursuing co-op or internship opportunities is completely voluntary, but for those who choose co-op or internship, a full complement of education and support is available from our team of professionals.
+All second-year engineering students take a class to prepare them for a work-based co-op or internship experience.
+Students can choose to attend on-campus interviews, held twice a year.
+Engineering students have access to the team in the School of Engineering Co-op and Internship office to answer questions and provide guidance not only while seeking an opportunity but also while working.
+Co-op and internship opportunities are available in the Dayton area and across the country.
+Students can work 1-5 work terms (semesters) and are eligible to live in campus housing and participate in campus activities if they are working locally.
+Students are encouraged to begin their co-op or internship experience during the summer of their first year or spring semester of their second year.
+The Co-op & Internship program requires that the student's employment be engineering work that is related to their academic discipline.
+The work should be diversified enough to afford a board learning experience while, if possible, allowing subsequent work terms increasing in difficulty, responsibility, and leadership.
+ABET approved employer evaluations of job performance and student feedback are integral parts of the program.